 Hindu Religion is a dominant Eastern religion ranking third in the world.
 It is the oldest religion in the world.

-In simple words, Hinduism is a way of life, which helps you to liberate from the cycle of birth and rebirth.
+Simply put, Hinduism is a way of life that helps you liberate yourself from the cycle of birth and rebirth.

-In other words, Hinduism is a conglomeration of different doctrines and traditions mainly based on Vedas and modified from time to time by great saints without changing the basic teachings of the religion and the main aim of life i.e., salvation (liberation from the cycle of birth and rebirth).
+In other words, Hinduism is a conglomeration of different doctrines and traditions mainly based on the Vedas and modified from time to time by great saints without changing the basic teachings of the religion and the main aim of life, i.e., salvation (liberation from the cycle of birth and rebirth).

 Some people define the Hindu religion as the way of life followed by people in India, which is only partially true.
-Though Hinduism was not a religion and was just a way of life followed by people of India and most of Asia, it is now identified as a separate religion.
-There is no single book or a single doctrine, which can describe Hinduism.
-In order to understand Hinduism, you need to know all the streams of thoughts within Hinduism.
-Hinduism is a very vast religion and there are quite a handful number of books on which it is based.
-Lots of Hindu customs, traditions, and beliefs differ from region to region and climate conditions.
-There is a considerable difference between the Hinduism in scripture and Hinduism followed practically.
-In this article, we will describe Hinduism with minute details and everything that is related to Hinduism.
+Though Hinduism was not a religion and a way of life followed by people of India and most of Asia, it is now identified as a separate religion.
+There is no single book or a single doctrine that can describe Hinduism.
+To understand Hinduism, you need to know all the streams of thought within Hinduism.
+Hinduism is a vast religion, and there are quite a handful of books on which it is based.
+Many Hindu customs, traditions, and beliefs differ from region to region and climate conditions.
+There is a considerable difference between the Hinduism in scripture and the Hinduism followed practically.
+In this article, we will describe Hinduism in minute detail and explain everything related to Hinduism.

 Meaning of the words Hindu and Hinduism:

-The words Hindu and Hinduism are geographical terms and have no real meanings.
+The words Hindu and Hinduism are geographical terms and have no real meaning.
 The real name of Hinduism is “Sanatan Dharma (Eternal Religion).”

 The word Hindu refers to the people who live in the vicinity of the river Sindhu in India.
 Sindhu is a Sanskrit word for the river Indus.
-Therefore, the way of life they were following was termed as Hinduism i.e., the religion of the Hindus.
-The word Hindu is believed to be first used by Persians.
-There is no mention of the word Hindu or Hinduism in any Hindu scriptures.
+Therefore, the way of life they were following was termed Hinduism, i.e., the religion of the Hindus.
+The word Hindu is believed to have been first used by the Persians.
+There is no mention of the word Hindu or Hinduism in any of the Hindu scriptures.

-India is also called as Hindustan as the majority of people living there are Hindus.
+India is also called Hindustan, as most people living there are Hindus.

 1. Vedic religion.